BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 Gordian Seed Tool runs on any modern MacOS or iOS device. iOS is by far the preferred platform due to security advantages of having a closely held device with a more limited attack surface.

 The full source code for Gordian Seed Tool is available through [Git Hub](https://github.com/BlockchainCommons/GordianSeedTool-iOS).
+It is programmed in Swift.

 ## Final Notes

 Gordian Seed Tool is a reference implementation meant to demonstrate the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) and the [Gordian Architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
 Though we believe the level of security and resilience built into Apple's hardware and software is strong, we also suspect that a custom-built hardware device would be stronger, both because it would be built with security as a prime goal and because it would have a smaller attack surface.

 Independence comes from user choice, privacy from user control, and resilience from seeds being automatically backed up, with additional options for sharing.
-Openness is demonstrated by the maximium interoperability possible, covering three different generations of interoperable specifications.
-We generally classify them as follows, in order of decreasing interoperability (and thus decreasing desirability):
+Openness is demonstrated by creating the maximium interoperability reasonable, covering three different generations of interoperable specifications.
+We generally classify them as follows, in order of decreasing desirability:

 1. `ur:crypto-request` and `ur:crypto-response`, which create the ability for high-level converations.
 2. `ur:crypto-seed`, `ur-crypto-hdkey`, and other URs, which create resilience through self-describing data.
 3. BIP-39 and other older standards, which enable minimal interoperability, but which are widely recognized.

-Although many second-generation hardware wallets such as Keystone and Passport are now using airgapped architectures with some interoperability, they could still be improved by more focus on URs, especially the request/response cycle.
+Although many second-generation hardware wallets such as Keystone and Passport are now using airgapped architectures with some interoperability, we believe they could still be improved by more focus on URs, especially the request/response cycle.

-Seed Tool is intended largely as an example, and though no example is perfect, it offers concrete examples of many of Blockchain Commons' best practices for architectural and interoperable design.
+Seed Tool is intended largely as an example, and though no example is perfect, it offers concrete demonstrations of many of Blockchain Commons' best practices for architectural and interoperable design.

+## Disclaimer

+Gordian Seed Tool is an app produced by Blockchain Commons.
+Though it is [freely compilable from source](https://github.com/BlockchainCommons/GordianSeedTool-iOS), it also available for sale through the Apple App Store.
+Caveat reader.